BOLA: Near-Optimal Bitrate Adaptation for Online Videos: Introduction

-Besides comparing \mbox{BOLA} with the offline optimal, we also empirically compared our algorithm with two state-of-the-art algorithms proposed in the literature.
-In {\em all} test cases, \mbox{BOLA} achieved a utility that is as good as or better than the best state-of-the-art algorithm.
-In half of the tested scenarios, \mbox{BOLA} did even better by achieving a utility that is nearly 1.75 times the utility of the best state-of-the-art algorithm.
+Besides comparing \mbox{BOLA} with the offline optimal, we also empirically compared our algorithm with four state-of-the-art algorithms proposed in the literature.
+In \emph{all} test cases, \mbox{BOLA} achieved a utility that is as good as or better than the best state-of-the-art algorithm.

-We are also implementing BOLA as the default ABR algorithm in dash.js, the open-source DASH reference player~\cite{dashjs}.
+We also implemented BOLA in dash.js, the open-source standard DASH reference player \cite{dashjs}.
+Deploying BOLA in production required a number of adjustments \cite{Spiteri2018}.
+Through dash.js, BOLA is now being used in production by several major video providers and delivery networks such as Akamai, BBC, CBS and Orange.
+BOLA is available as an option to commercial video providers who often use the production dash.js reference implementation for building their own video players.
+Further, a second algorithm called DYNAMIC \cite{Spiteri2018} is also available for commercial video providers.
+DYNAMIC is a hybrid algorithm that uses a simple throughput-estimation approach during the start-up phase of the video and then uses BOLA afterwards.
+Both algorithms can be evaluated in a web browser by clicking the ``Show Options'' button in the latest version of the dash.js reference player found at \cite{dashjs}.